Governance

 • making the decision and communicating it to the project through appropriate project channels.

-Leaders are responsible for following up decisions they take by actual implementation.
+Project members are responsible for following up decisions they take by actual implementation.
 Decisions should not be considered final unless it is actually implemented or documented publicly.

 Disagreements